ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 <img src="/images/assignment_riemann_tri.png"/>

-Some time ago at work I noticed two separate instances of the same optimization problem, and decided to read up a little on the fundamentals.
+Some time ago I ran into two separate instances of the same optimization problem in the span of a few days, and decided to read up a little on the fundamentals.
 The two applications were object tracking in videos, and alignment of spectral peaks in chromatography data.

 By chasing some definitions, I learned about the Birkhoff theorem.
 This allows to turn the initial combinatorial optimization problem ([minimum weight bipartite matching *aka* "assignment"](https://math.mit.edu/~goemans/18433S13/matching-notes.pdf) [0]) into a continuous one.
 The other half of my investigation is about how to turn a constrained continuous optimization problem into an unconstrained one on an appropriate manifold..